Scientific Name

 How to Grow and Care

 It may become necessary to repot your Cereus if it outgrows its container.
 First, make sure the soil is dry and remove the pot.
-Next, knock away old soil, prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
+Next, knock away old soil, prune out rotted or dead roots, replace it in a new pot, and backfill it with fresh soil.
 Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.

 See more at How to Grow and Care for Cereus.